mtwtfss/bidbros-api/README.md

-# Sinatra Template
+# Bid Bros

 ## About

-This is a template for Sinatra applications.
+This is the API service for Bid Bros

 ## Setup